ripytide/nodit/README.md

 - add examples for all functions in rust doc comments and test them with cargo doc-test

-- add some actual rust example files in an example folder

-- convert README to cool format using links to docs

 - add github badges including lib.rs
 - make logo